Homework Unit 5: Resampling

 rec_kfold_1 <- recipe(cigs ~ craving, data = data_all)

-As just a double check we can prep and bake our recipe on our full data set to see if the variables look correct.
-Looks good!
+As a double check you can prep and bake your recipe on the full data set to see if the variables look correct.

 rec_prep <- rec_kfold_1 |>